MicrosoftDocs/defender-docs/exposure-management/classify-critical-assets.md

 ./media/edit-criticality-levels.png" alt-text="Screenshot of the Critical asset management criticality editing feature."

-## Edit critical asset classifications
+## Edit custom classifications

+Edit custom classifications as follows.

-1. Browse to the critical asset classification you want to modify, delete, or turn off.
+1. On the **Critical asset management** page, , browse to the critical asset classification you want to modify, delete, or turn off.
 Only custom classifications can be edited or deleted.
 1. Select **Edit**, **Delete**, or **Turn off**.
 1. Selecting **Edit** takes you to the [Create a critical asset classification](#create-critical-asset-classification) window for modification.

-## Add assets to critical asset classifications
+## Add assets to classifications

-1. Select the predefined or custom business critical asset classification to review based on your current needs.
+1. On the **Critical asset management** page, select the predefined or custom business critical asset classification to review based on your current needs.

 1. To see all the custom and predefined assets classified to the defined critical asset select the **Overview** or **Assets** tab.

 1. Review the list of assets to give you a clearer picture of the specific assets detected by each classification.

-1. To approve assets that fit the critical asset classification definition, but which are out of threshold, browse to the *Assets to review* window.
+1. To approve assets that fit the critical asset classification definition, but which are out of threshold, browse to **Assets to review**.
     1. Review the listed assets for assets that meet your organization's criticality criteria for that definition.
     1. Select the **plus** button next to the assets that fit the business critical asset criteria to add to your Asset tab.

 > [!NOTE]
-> The Assets to review window only displays when there are assets to review.
+> **Assets to review** only displays when there are assets to review.

 :::image type="content" source="./media/assets-to-review.png" alt-text="Screenshot of the Assets to review screen.":::